General Aviation Aircraft Insurance: Everything You Need to Know • AssamTechInfo

 2. Hull Insurance (Aircraft Physical Damage Coverage)

-- Accidents such as crashes or hard landings.
+• Accidents like crashes or hard landings.

 3. Passenger Liability Insurance